 When does coinsurance start?

 Coinsurance starts after you meet your deductible.
-Until then, you typically pay the full cost of most services, though some plans charge copays for certain care.
+Until then, you pay the full cost of most services, though some plans charge copays for certain care.
 Once you hit your deductible amount, your plan begins sharing costs through coinsurance, and you pay a percentage while insurance covers the rest.

 What happens after I reach my out-of-pocket maximum?